tanush077/Query_Assistant/Contributing.md

 ## License

-By contributing to GUIApplication, you agree that your contributions will be licensed under the project's [LICENSE](LICENSE.md).
+By contributing to QueryAssistant, you agree that your contributions will be licensed under the project's [LICENSE](LICENSE.md).

 ---

-Thank you for your contributions to GUIApplication!
+Thank you for your contributions to QueryAssistant!